Banton-Analytics/Ad_Click-Prediction-Using-Logistic-Regression/README.md

    - [x] Feature Scaling: StandardScaler was used to normalize the features, ensuring that variables with different units do not skew the model's performance.

 #### Model Building
-   - [x] Logistic Regression: A logistic regression model was developed using both `sklearn` and `statsmodels` libraries to predict the likelihood of a user making a purchase after clicking on an ad.
+   - [x] Logistic Regression: A logistic regression model was developed using both `sklearn` and `statsmodels` libraries to predict the likelihood of a user purchasing after clicking on an ad.
    - [x] Training and Testing: The model was trained on the training set and evaluated on the test set, with accuracy scores calculated to assess performance.

 #### Model Evaluation